nixworks/public/news/2013/05/17/README.md

 ##### Jorge Rafael Videla
 ### [Jorge Rafael Videla, who served as President of Argentina after the 1976 Argentine coup d'tat, dies at the age of 87 in a jail of Marcos Paz, Buenos Aires. ](/news/2013/05/17/jorge-rafael-videla-who-served-as-president-of-argentina-after-the-1976-argentine-coup-d-etat-dies-at-the-age-of-87-in-a-jail-of-marcos-pa.md)
-_Context: 1976 Argentine coup d'tat, Jorge Rafael Videla, Marcos Paz, Buenos Aires, President of Argentina_
+_Context: 1976 Argentine coup d'tat, Argentine president, Jorge Rafael Videla, Marcos Paz, Buenos Aires_

 ##### Metro-North Railroad
 ### [Two Metro-North commuter trains collide near Bridgeport, Connecticut injuring at least 72 people and resulting in the cancellation of Amtrak services between New York City and Boston. ](/news/2013/05/17/two-metro-north-commuter-trains-collide-near-bridgeport-connecticut-injuring-at-least-72-people-and-resulting-in-the-cancellation-of-amtrak.md)